-• Some third party sound cards do not support simultaneous input and output, meaning playback won't work if the AppleVision monitor is plugged into both ports.
+Some third-party sound cards do not support simultaneous input and output, meaning playback won't work if the AppleVision monitor is plugged into both ports.
 If this happens, unplug one port in order to make the other port work.
 See the information that came with your sound card or computer for more information.

-An external microphone connected to the sound input port (marked by Ψ) on the monitor doesn't record quality sound.
+An external microphone connected to the sound input port (marked by ♥) on the monitor doesn't record quality sound.

 - For Mac OS-based computers, you may need to adjust the Gain for the microphone.
-Click the Monitor Sound button and adjust the Gain for the microphone. - Some external microphones don't work well with the AppleVision 850Av Display.
-Use the monitor's built-in microphone, or plug the external microphone directly into the sound input port on the back of your computer. - If you're using the AppleVision 850AV Display with another monitor that records sound, turn off the microphone on the other monitor.
-With both microphones on, you may get feedback or other interference.
+Click the Monitor Sound button and adjust the Gain for the microphone. - Some external microphones don't work well with the AppleVision 750AV Display.
+Use the monitor's built-in microphone, or plug the external microphone directly into the sound input port on the back of your computer.